material-motion/material-motion/specifications/transition_controller.md

       }
     }

-**Finish on idle**: Terminate the transition when the scheduler enters the idle activity state.
+**Finish on idle**: Finish the transition when the scheduler enters the idle activity state.

 Example pseudo-code: